Jaouad90/Uitwerking/README.md

 # Usage
 Run `docker-compose up -d` to start the application container locally

-check if container state is up `docker-compose ps`
+Check if container state is up `docker-compose ps`

 # Samenvatting: